(a) As used in this section, unless the context otherwise requires:

 (5) The commissioner of children’s services shall adopt rules and regulations necessary to carry out this section pursuant to the Uniform Administrative Procedures Act, compiled in title 4, chapter 5.

-(c) The department of children’s services and the commission on aging and disability shall collaboratively design and implement a full range of educational, counseling, referral, and other services designed to encourage and support elderly foster parents and disabled relative caregivers who participate in the relative caregiver program.
+(c) The department of children’s services and the department of disability and aging shall collaboratively design and implement a full range of educational, counseling, referral, and other services designed to encourage and support elderly foster parents and disabled relative caregivers who participate in the relative caregiver program.
 The collective goal of such services shall be maximization of family stability and success within the relative caregiver program.

 (d) When a child has been removed from the home of one (1) parent and is in the care, custody, or guardianship of the department, the department shall consider and evaluate the child’s other natural or adoptive parent, if available, for placement before considering any other relative pursuant to subsection (b).
 The child’s other natural or adoptive parent is not eligible for the kinship foster care program or any payments for kinship foster care under the program.